xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 Click `create`.

 You can now click the `download` button, it will give you a `.json` that you will put in the same folder as the rest.
-You can find your `Client ID` and `Client Secret` in that file, copy and paste them in their respective field in the `settings.yaml` file.
-You can now delete the `.json` file downloaded previously.
+Rename this file `credentials.json`.

-Final step: on the google project interface, on the left, below `logins`, click on `OAuth Consent Screen`, and on this page, click on `Add user`.
-Type the email adress you will be using to store these Party Ranks sheets.
+Final step: Go back to the menu on the top left of your screen, select `API and services`, select `OAuth Consent Screen`, scroll down a little and click on `Add User`.
+Enter the email related to the Google Drive account you will use to store your sheets.
+Press save twice and you're done.

-You're now good to go!

-You will have to use your logins the first time, they will then be stored in a new file created in the folder: `credentials.json`.
-Don't worry, they are securely stored (Hashed, not in plain sight).
-As long as you have this file in the folder, you won't have to login again.
+You will have to use your logins the first time.
+A new file `token.json` will be created and will let you use the script without logging in as long as it is in the folder.

 ## 2.2 Uploading every user custom sheet to google drive